Other Invertebrates

 As far as the external body goes queens and females are more or less the same, although in some species there is a big size difference, and there may be some difference in hair colouring.
 But as this section is not concerned with species we will lump queens and workers (females) together.
 So the differences between males and females are:

-In bumblebees and other social Hymenoptera (bees, ants and wasps) fertilized eggs develop into females (queens or workers), and unfertilized eggs develop into males.
-For more on this see the Haplodiploidy page.
+In bumblebees and other social Hymenoptera (bees, ants and wasps) fertilized eggs develop into females (queens or workers), and unfertilised eggs develop into males.
+For more on this see the Haplodiploidy page where you will learn why no bumblebee male has a father.

 Tongue

-The bumblebee tongue is specialised to suck up nectar (see the photograph on the right).
+The bumblebee tongue is specialised to suck up nectar (see the photograph above).
 At rest or when flying the tongue is kept inside a sheath and folded under the head and thorax.

 Wax